filipeGuerreiro/ghapp-fetch-token/README.md

 # Github App Token Fetcher

-A Clojure library designed to acquire Github tokens for use in Github apps.
+A Clojure library designed to acquire an installation access token for your Github Apps.

+More information can be found at [Github's official docs](https://docs.github.com/en/free-pro-team@latest/developers/apps/authenticating-with-github-apps).

 ## Build